 Since its inception, Enscape has been known for its precision and simplicity, delivering offline-rendered image quality at real-time speeds.
-With its forthcoming versions, Enscape will become one of the first rendering engines for architects to support NVIDIA’s revolutionary RTX technology, which sets the new standard for real-time rendering.
+With its latest version, 2.6.1, released on November 12 2019, Enscape is now one of the first rendering engines for architects to support NVIDIA’s revolutionary RTX technology, which sets the new standard for real-time rendering.

 Laying the Groundwork

 In contrast to many game engines, we here at Enscape already realized the value of showcasing ray traced lighting and reflection calculations and have done so in our real-time engine.
 Everything we see in the real world is a result of light interacting with the objects in our view.
 Ray tracing techniques emulate this effect: an algorithm simulates light rays, tracing them from the imaginary eye, or camera, to the light source.
 As this is fundamentally similar to how light behaves in real life, it can achieve amazingly realistic results.

 It was, however, computationally taxing to run so many calculations in real-time.
 Tracing rays for every frame was resource intensive and required a great deal of optimization work in other areas.
 To achieve real-time framerates, it was necessary to partially scale back reflection quality during camera movement and the amount of geometry visible in reflections.
 But now, with the release of Enscape version 2.6.1, thankfully this is no longer the case.

 Crisp, accurate reflections with one click.
 Project credit: tas_1985

 Enscape + NVIDIA RTX = A Winning Combination

 For Enscape, the advent of NVIDIA RTX technology means for the first time we will be able to achieve physically accurate reflections and diffuse, indirect lighting.
 RTX will dramatically enhance the Enscape experience, bringing about even better performance, light transport and reflection quality.